ruslo/CGold/docs/overview/cmake-can-not.rst

 Incomplete functionality coverage
 =================================

 There are some missing features in :ref:`CMake <CMake>`.
-That is, mapping of CMake functionality <-> :ref:`native build tool <Native build tool>` functionality is not always bijective.
+Mapping of CMake functionality <-> :ref:`native build tool <Native build tool>` functionality is not always bijective.
 Often this can be workarounded by generating different native tool files from the same CMake code.
-For example it's possible using autotools create two versions of library (shared + static) by one run.
+For example it's possible using autotools create two versions of library
+(:doc:`shared + static </tutorials/libraries/static-shared>`) by one run.
 However this may affect performance or even not possible for other platforms (e.g. on Windows).
 With :ref:`CMake <CMake>` you can generate two versions of project from one ``CMakeLists.txt`` file: one for shared and one for static variant, effectively running generate/build twice.
-This will be covered later :doc:`in depth </tutorials/libraries/static-shared>`.

 With ``Visual Studio`` you can have two variants x86 and x64 in one solution file.
 With :ref:`CMake <CMake>` you have to generate project twice: